Skip to Content

 As with all legal matters, you should keep good file notes and maintain copies of letters of advice and all other communications with your clients.
 Should a client make a complaint about your work, these documents will assist the Commissioner to resolve the complaint quickly.

-There are numerous examples in case law where lawyers have failed to meet their professional obligations when handling motor vehicle claims (see below).
+There are numerous examples in case law where lawyers have failed to meet their professional obligations when handling motor vehicle claims.

-In each case, the solicitor was found guilty on multiple misconduct charges for issuing proceedings on behalf of one or more clients without first seeking instructions, or providing advice about the risks of those proceedings and the clients’ obligations.
+In each case, the solicitor was found guilty of professional misconduct and/or unsatisfactory professional conduct for issuing proceedings on behalf of one or more clients without first seeking instructions, or providing advice about the risks of those proceedings and the clients’ obligations.

 These cases emphasise the importance of the following: